Rahul-DS25M008/painting_restoration_eval/README.md

 The supervisor package asks for clarification on:

 1. whether the controlled 50-painting subset is sufficient,
+2. whether the final experiment should scale toward 300 paintings,
-2. whether the 40-case uncertainty subset is sufficient,
+3. whether the 40-case Stable Diffusion uncertainty subset is sufficient,
-3. whether uncertainty heatmaps should be expanded to all 200 non-zero cases,
+4. whether uncertainty heatmaps should be expanded to all 200 non-zero cases,
-4. whether SDXL should remain feasibility-audited only,
+5. whether SDXL should remain feasibility-audited only,
-5. whether university GPU resources should be requested for full SDXL comparison,
+6. whether university GPU resources should be requested for full SDXL comparison,
-6. whether the refined metric-region policy is accepted,
+7. whether the refined metric-region policy is accepted,
+8. whether metric-policy ablation should be added after feedback,
-7. whether texture and brushstroke-proxy diagnostics should remain core diagnostics,
+9. whether texture and brushstroke-proxy diagnostics should remain core diagnostics,
+10. whether metadata-driven or computed visual grouping should be added,
+11. whether color consistency metrics should be added,
+12. whether boundary/seam consistency metrics should be added,
-8. whether semantic/iconographic checks should be added after feedback,
+13. whether damage-size sensitivity analysis should be added,
+14. whether restoration risk scoring or diagnostic risk profiles should be added,
-9. whether metadata-driven analysis should be added after feedback,
+15. whether mask/input robustness analysis should be added,
-10. whether metric-policy ablation should be added after feedback,
+16. whether semantic/iconographic checks should be added after feedback,
-11. whether the Streamlit dashboard should be included as a formal supporting artifact.
+17. whether the Streamlit dashboard should be included as a formal supporting artifact.

 Large copied HTML reports are intentionally not committed inside `outputs/supervisor_package/reports/` because they can exceed GitHub size limits.
 The package references the main generated reports instead.